ADD CONDITION

 Contraindications

-Patients should discontinue use and consult a healthcare professional if cough persists for more than one week, recurs, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious underlying condition.
-Additionally, if a sore mouth does not show improvement within 7 days, medical advice should be sought.
-Patients experiencing persistent or worsening irritation, pain, or redness should also stop use and consult a healthcare provider.
+Use is contraindicated in patients who experience a cough that persists for more than one week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may indicate a serious underlying condition.
+Additionally, discontinue use and consult a healthcare professional if a sore mouth does not improve within 7 days.
+Patients should also seek medical advice if irritation, pain, or redness persists or worsens.

 Warnings and Precautions

-Severe sore throat may indicate a serious condition.
-If a patient experiences a sore throat that is severe, persists for more than two days, or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly.
+If a patient experiences a severe sore throat that persists for more than two days, or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, it is imperative to consult a healthcare professional promptly, as these may indicate a serious underlying condition.

-Patients should discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, recurs, or is accompanied by fever, rash, or a persistent headache, as these may signify a serious underlying condition; a sore mouth that does not show improvement within seven days; or if irritation, pain, or redness persists or worsens.
+Patients should discontinue use and seek medical advice if any of the following occur: a cough that persists for more than one week, recurs, or is accompanied by fever, rash, or a persistent headache, as these symptoms may suggest a serious health issue.
+Additionally, if a sore mouth does not show improvement within seven days, or if irritation, pain, or redness persists or worsens, medical consultation is advised.

 Side Effects